top of page

 Chapter 2

-All The World’s A Critic
+All the World’s a Critic

-We know how hard refereeing is just by listening to sports announcers on television, who, after watching a close play over and over at super slow-motion from five different angles still can’t figure it out and say something like: ‘I don’t know Jim, that could go either way.”
-Or one of my favorites: “That’s a good no call, he did get their early and hit him, but you don’t want to call that at this stage of the game.”
+We know how hard refereeing is just by listening to sports announcers on television, who, after watching a close play over and over at super slow-motion from five different angles, still can’t figure it out and say something like: ‘I don’t know Jim, that could go either way.”
+Or one of my favorites: “That’s a good no call, he did get there early and hit him, but you don’t want to call that at this stage of the game.”
 What?
 Now referees are supposed to have two sets of rules depending on the time of the game, where it happens on the field or the score of the game?
-I think we can cut our youth sports referees some serious slack; they do a really good job overall.

 Chapter 6

-If You Ask Me Sweetheart
+If You Ask Me, Sweetheart...

 When I finally took my friend’s advice the change was very noticeable.
 After the game I would tell her I loved her, I was proud of her, and that I loved watching her play.
 That was it.
-The rest of the time we talked about other stuff, which wasn’t hard once I remembered that sports were only one part of our total relationship.
+The rest of the time we talked about other stuff, which wasn’t hard, once I remembered that sports were only one part of our total relationship.

 Usually, after a while, she would start to talk about the game and how she wished she had done this or that better.
 I just listened, and by the time we were home the game was behind us and we were ready to get on with our day.
 The most important thing to keep in mind was that she wasn’t looking for dad to fix the problem; she just needed her dad to listen.